Google donates 49,000 face shields to its local community - 9to5Google

 Personal protective equipment is in short supply across the US as the COVID-19 pandemic continues.
 Google today helped its local community by donating 49,000 face shields that it designed and assembled.

-Given the global demand, basic materials needed to manufacture PPE are currently hard to acquire.
-Google leveraged its global supply chain to source clear plastic, foam — to help ensure the portion resting on a wearer’s foreheads does not leave indents after long periods of use, and elastic.
+Original 4/23: Given the global demand, basic materials needed to manufacture PPE are currently hard to acquire.
+Google leveraged its global supply chain to source clear plastic, elastic, and foam — to help ensure the portion resting on a wearer’s foreheads does not leave indents after long periods of use.

+To quickly respond to the national shortage of personal protective equipment, Google ATAP engineers led the design and manufacturing of 49.000 face shields that will be donated to the Valley Medical Center Foundation and distributed to the Bay Area hospitals and healthcare providers.
+Personal protective equipment such as face shields are crucial to limit exposure of medical professionals to the coronavirus that causes COVID-19.

 After consulting physicians and nurses at the Santa Clara Valley Medical Center Hospitals & Clinics, a team of Google engineers designed and locally fabricated 49,000 face shields.

-Note: Update: Google’s Devices & Services division, specifically the Advanced Technology and Projects group, is behind the face masks.